ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 If you fall into the water, float on the
 bask, with the nose nnd mouth project
 ing.
 For apoplexy, raise the head and
 body.
-For fainting, lay the pen SJ fln
+For fainting, lay the pen SJ flni
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mimtptc:batch_mimtptc_gaylord_ver02:data:sn85033781:00296023747:1875122401:1134/pct:79.726148,64.199443,13.766196,17.033137/!600,600/0/default.jpg"/>
 </td>